Grace D. Nichols correspondence

 - her friend Georgia Farnum (1846 - 1866) of Rockland, whose nine letters date from August 1864 to September 1865 when Georgia was visiting her sister's family in Exeter, New Hampshire and document social happenings, gossip, and their several correspondences

 - Henry P. McCahill, serving as a private in the 182nd New York Volunteer Infantry near Petersburg, Virginia.
 McCahill's twenty-two letters date from December 1864 to July 1865 and are largely flirtatious in nature, often asking repeatedly for Grace to send a photograph.
 The letters occasionally provide background on the Petersburg campaign.
 His letters in the aftermath of Lee's surrender and Lincoln's assassination are particularly interesting.
-McCahill's correspondence with Grace Nichols seems to have begun after she answered an advertisement he placed under the name James J. Lemon requesting correspondence in the Boston magazine Illustrated Waverley Magazine & Literary Repository; the text has been located in at least the December 17, 1864 issue, p.
+McCahill's correspondence with Grace Nichols seems to have begun after she answered an advertisement he placed under the name James J. Lemons requesting correspondence in the Boston magazine Illustrated Waverley Magazine & Literary Repository; the text has been located in at least the December 17, 1864 issue, p.
 398: "Here I am, a gay and festive youth, of the Army of the Potomac.
 I wish to open a correspondence with a few handsome young ladies of the North.
 I am a gay defender of our county's flag, which is proudly floating before the doomed City of Petersburg.
 No old maids need apply.
 Object, fun and pastime.
 Address James J. Lemons, Co.
 E., 182d N.Y.S.
 Vols.
 Washington, D.C."
 McCahill appears to be something of an unreliable narrator, once describing the death of a close friend who seems instead to have survived the war.

 - John Porcius Gage (1846 - 1932) of Chicago, Illinois and Vineland, New Jersey, who seems to have been introduced to Grace Nichols by a mutual friend, Celia.
 His twenty-two letters date from May 1865 to January 1872, and are also frequently mildly flirtatious in nature, requesting her photograph and gossiping about mutual acquaintances.
 At the time of the last letter Gage has returned to Chicago and is copying books burned during the 1871 fire.